arunkumar-kannan/BrainMT-fMRI/README.md

 ### 2. Data Preparation

 Our workflow begins with data that has already been processed through the standardized fMRI preprocessing pipelines of the UK BioBank (UKB) and Human Connectome Project (HCP).
-The preparation steps in this repository focus on two key areas: converting the fMRI volumes into a model-friendly format and preparing the corresponding phenotype targets for our downstream tasks.
+The data preparation steps are two-fold here: converting the fMRI volumes into a model-friendly format and preparing the corresponding phenotype targets for our downstream tasks.

 #### 🧠 Preprocessing fMRI Volumes
 The primary goal here is to convert the NIfTI files into a more efficient format for deep learning.
 This script, located in `src/brainmt/preprocessing/`, handles the following: